How to Quickly Fix AWS CodeDeploy “ApplicationStop” Event Failures

-At Blue Label Labs, we leverage the triumverate of Amazon Web Services’ (AWS) CodePipeline/CodeDeploy/CodeBuild services to automate the CD/CI deployment pipelines for most of our projects.
+At Blue Label Labs, we leverage the triumverate of Amazon Web Services’ (AWS) CodePipeline/CodeDeploy/CodeBuild services to automate the CD/CI deployment pipelines for most of our app development projects.
 While on the whole, the AWS code integration and deployment services work well, they do have their warts.
 One very common issue developers run into is that a CodeDeploy deployment fails due to an “ApplicationStop” failure.
 Essentially this error is thrown when the script executing in the ApplicationStop lifecycle event at the start of a new deployment fails to complete.
 The frustrating part is that this actually happens quite a bit and for reasons that usually aren’t related to the new deployment we are attempting.
 In this post I will show you how to quickly resolve this issue using the CodeDeploy UI.

 We generally like to use the pm2 process management tool for running and hosting our backend services, so within our ApplicationStop script we generally stop the pm2 process and remove it.
 However, there are a lot of times when the pm2 process is either already stopped or not even present, usually due to a previous legitimate CD/CI failure.
 So right after we manage to fix the original error in your deployment, we make our commit and expect the world to return to normal, except it doesn’t as CodeDeploy promptly runs into an ApplicationStop error, throws up its hands, gives up and goes out for a long coffee break.